Frequently Asked Questions (FAQs)

 Here are some of the most common questions we get from couples about therapy.
 If you don’t see your question answered below, contact us.

 Lisa provides online couples therapy throughout North Carolina, Virginia, and Ohio.
-She also provides in person couples therapy in Cary, NC
+She also provides in person couples therapy in Cary, NC.

 • Online couples counseling provides the convenience of being seen in your home, office or anywhere that is comfortable for you.
 You’ll save time in the commute and be in the comfort of your own environment.